marisarpo/horizons-week02/day4/horello-ajax/readme.md

    the page.
 1. Grab the key--you're going to need it in a moment.

 That was pretty easy, right?
-These two numbers--the key and the token--are how our application (Horello) authenticates to the Trello backend.
+This key is how our application (Horello) authenticates to the Trello backend.
 It's how Trello knows which boards, lists, and cards we have access to, and it's how Trello knows whose pretty face to attach to our comments.

 Okay, time to start writing some code.
 Go ahead and open up `index.html` in your web browser and text editor.
 There are two more steps required to get authentication working in Horello.
 The first is to add the Trello client JS code--find the link on https://developers.trello.com/get-started/start-building and add this in the `head` of `index.html`.
-Make sure to copy your API key, again, as part of the `<script>` tag that loads the Trello JS client code.
+Make sure to add your API key as part of the `<script>` tag that loads the Trello JS client code.

 Finally, we need to use the Trello client to authenticate the user.
 Open up `2_authentication.js` and add the relevant authentication code from